 Resources: SSI will invest \$50,000 each round towards funding community projects.
 SSI resources will also support applicants and provide planning and project management tools, coaching and access to SSI facilities as required or requested by the grant recipients.
 NSP members are encouraged to work together and contribute in-kind resources.

 Grant size: Up to \$10,000 per project

-When: Round 1 - September 2017
+When: Round 1 - APPLICATIONS CLOSED

-Round 2 - March 2018
+Round 2 - Will be announced in 2018

-Communities: For the initial round, the Fund will support recently arrived refugee communities of south-west Sydney (Fairfield, Liverpool and surrounds).
+Communities: The Fund supports recently arrived refugee communities of south-west Sydney (Fairfield, Liverpool and surrounds).

 Guiding Principles